-Australia avoids UNESCO downgrade of Great Barrier Reef - News Break
+Australia avoids Unesco downgrade of Great Barrier Reef - News Break

 Australia had time to respond by developing a long-term plan to improve the reef’s health called the Reef 2050 Plan.

+The “in danger” listing is one step away from losing all World Heritage standing.

 “This decision was flawed.
-Clearly there were politics behind it,” Ley said at the time.
+Clearly there were politics behind it,” Ms Ley said at the time.

 Many in Australia’s conservative government saw the move as an attempt to pressure it into committing to reducing the nation’s greenhouse gas emissions to zero by 2050 and to stop allowing coal mines to be expanded.